CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-iscsi-ceph-block-storage.md

 Once connected, the iSCSI drive can be used as a block storage device.

 ### Expanding the storage cluster
 Ceph cluster can be expanded by adding more nodes into the cluster.
-This also increases the serviceability of the storage environment as storage nodes can be added or removed from the cluster.
+This also increases the serviceability of the storage environment as storage nodes can be added or removed from the cluster without impacting production.
 By following the steps from [Creating the servers](#creating-the-servers), [Prepare the servers for Ceph Installation](#prepare-the-servers-for-ceph-installation) to prepare a new storage node.
 Once completed, on the Ceph administration node, run:
 ```